Rhizopus stolonifer: Disease and prevention

 The disease caused by this fungus occurs mainly on ripe fruits, such as strawberries, melon and peach, which are more susceptible to wounds and have a higher sugar content.
+R. stolonifer can also cause soft rot of many vegetables, flowers, bulbs, corms, and seeds.
 After a couple of days, the infected fruits become soft and release juices with an acidic odour.
 When the humidity and temperature are favourable, the mycelial growth occurs rapidly at the surface of the infected fruit and the disease causes the development of long mycelial stolons with black sporangia and spores.
 When the fungus germinates, it produces different kinds of esterases, including cutinase, which help the fungus to penetrate the plant cell wall.
+Once spores germinate and puncture the cell wall, various enzymes are released to break down glucose, fructose, sucrose, and other sugars, producing fumaric acid, lactic acid, and ethanol.
 The disease can also affect other adjacent healthy fruits when distributed by wind or insect activity.

 Some species of Syncephalis can reduce the asexual reproduction of R. stolonifer and therefore may delay or even prevent the post-harvest disease caused by this fungus.
 Fengycin, which is an anti-fungal complex, also induces the fungal cell death via necrosis and apoptosis.
 The treatment of sweet potatoes with sodium orthophenyl phenol (Stopmold B) and dichloran (Botran W) have effectively reduced storage rot.

-Rhizopus stolonifer is an opportunistic agent of disease and hence will only cause infection in people with a weakened immunity.
+In humans, Rhizopus stolonifer is an opportunistic agent of disease and hence will only cause infection in those with a weakened immunity.
 Zygomycosis is the main disease that might be caused by this fungus in humans and while it is not entirely understood yet, this disease is very dangerous and can be fatal.
+More commonly, Rhizopus stolonifer may cause respiratory infections, sinusitis, and otomycosis.
 The action of smelling spoiled food may be a source of inhalation exposure to the mold.